-While the political morons in Washington would like you to believe our countries on the road to recovery, a new survey from the Associated Press suggests the complete opposite.
+While the political morons in Washington would like you to believe our countries on the road to recovery, a new survey from the Associated Press suggests the complete opposite is true.

-According to their study, four out of every five Americans struggle with joblessness, near poverty or reliance on welfare for at least parts of their lives.
-Considering that we currently have over 101 million people, a stunning third of the U.S. Population, receiving subsidized food assistance from the federal government, these numbers should be a huge wakeup call for anyone who bought into the scam of a recovering economy.
+According to their study, four out of every five Americans are struggling with joblessness, poverty, or a reliance on welfare to sustain their lifestyle.
+Considering we currently have over 101 million people, a stunning third of the U.S. Population, receiving subsidized food assistance from the federal government, these numbers should be a huge wakeup call for anyone who bought into the scam of a recovering economy.

 When the number of people receiving government food assistance (101,000,000) surpasses the number of full-time private sector workers in the U.S. (97,180,000) we have some serious trouble brewing.

-Many times in the past I’ve warned people about this threat; I believe the collapse of our economy is one of the biggest and most likely threats that we will face in the coming years.
+Many times in the past I’ve warned people about this threat; I believe the collapse of our economy is one of the biggest, and most likely threats we will face in the coming years.

-Our country currently sits at over $16.8 TRILLION in debt.
-While that number seems absolutely incalculable, it’s sadly only a small fraction of what this country actually owes.
+Our country currently sits at over $17 TRILLION in debt.
+While that number seems absolutely insane, it’s sadly only a small fraction of what this country actually owes.
 You see, when you add in the unfunded liabilities that the government conveniently leaves out of its debt calculations that number soars to over $120 trillion.
 YEP, $120 TRILLION!

 When you add in costs like Social Security, Medicare, Obamacare and federal employees’ future retirement benefits, the numbers point to only one possible outcome: ECONOMIC COLLAPSE

-In my opinion, there simply is not a way out of this mess.
-The government has built our economy on top of a Ponzi scheme, in which they have to keep adding debt just to keep up the illusion of an economy.
-Over the last couple of weeks politicians have been up in arms about the possibility of Detroit going bankrupt; what they should really be concerned with is the fact that WE ARE DETROIT.
+In my opinion, there simply is no way out of this mess.
+The government has built our economy on top of a Ponzi scheme, in which they have to keep adding debt just to keep up the illusion of a vibrant economy.
+Over the last couple of weeks politicians have been up in arms about the possibility of Detroit going bankrupt; what they should really be concerned about is the fact that WE ARE ALL DETROIT.

 The United States is Bankrupt.
-They may not admit it, but there’s really no way around it.
-There simply isn’t enough money, and there never will be, to pay off even a fraction of the debt that our government has rung up.
+We may not admit it, but there’s really no way around it.
+There simply isn’t enough money, and there never will be enough money, to pay off even a fraction of the debt that our government has rung up.

 But the stock markets higher than ever… Aren’t you just Fear mongering?

 If only it were that easy.
-I love when people think the stock market is somehow indicative to the health of our economy; it’s not.
+I love when people think the stock market is somehow an indicator of the health of our economy; it’s not.
 That being said, looking at the stock market’s past can give you a good idea of where we are heading.